bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 those projects together form a (generic) web shop application, depicted below.
-The web shop project contains the business process and its start; the Frontend project contains the DoOrder sub process; the backend project contains the ProcessOrder sub process; the Shipment project contains the Shipping sub process.
+The web shop project contains the business process and its start; the Frontend project contains the DoOrder sub process; the Backend project contains the ProcessOrder sub process; the Shipment project contains the Shipping sub process.

 |image1|